 Holotype | MACN-N 15 |

-Amargasaurus Origins: Taxonomy, Timeline, and Discovery
+Amargasaurus Origins – Taxonomy, Timeline, and Discovery

-The first discovery of the Amargasaurus was made in 1984 by Guillermo Rougier in the La Amarga Formation in Argentina.
+The first discovery of the Amargasaurus was made in 1984 by Guillermo Rougier.
 The dinosaur was later described in 1985 by José Bonaparte, making it a relatively recent addition to our knowledge of dinosaur life.

 Fossil Evidence